 In note 6.4 it has been explained that in case of possible impairment losses estimates are used.
 In the impairment analysis future income is estimated by the Management Board and these estimates are subjective.
 In 2011 an impairment loss was identified and as a consequence the valuation of the database has been adjusted.
 This downward adjustment needs to be reversed in case the outcome of the impairment test indicates to a higher value.
 In case the outcome of the impairment analysis is lower, an additional downward adjustment needs to be made.
-The valuation as per 31 December 2014 is based on the best estimate from Management Board of the future income and discount rate to be used.
+The valuation as per 31 December 2015 is based on the best estimate from Management Board of the future income and discount rate to be used.
+This estimate resulted in the reversal of a total of €2.5 million in respect of the impairment loss recognised in 2011.
 Considering that for a material part of the projected revenue there are no underlying contracts, there is uncertainty in the financial statements.
 A sensitivity analysis has been prepared for both the discount rate as well as the deviation from the expected growth in expected cash flow.